Why Use a French Press?

 The French Press is a tried and true brewing method dating back to 1929.
 It has maintained its popularity due to its convenience, ease of use and the big bodied cups of coffee it produces.
-The French press uses no paper filter, but rather a metal screen, which allows more of the oils and grind fines to find their way into the final cup.
-The result is a dense mouthfeel and rounded sweetness.
-While the press is extremely user friendly, it is the most prone to over extraction.
-Be sure to serve your brewed coffee immediately following the brew process as coffee left in the press will continue to extract.
+The French press uses a metal screen filter, which allows more of the oils and coffee fines to make their way into the final cup.
+The result is a dense mouthfeel, bolder flavor, and rounded sweetness.

 You will need:

 - burr grinder